treycole/notes.treycole.me/content/index.md

   <img src="assets/garden-night.png" class="dark-img" style="width: 850px; height: 450;" />
 </div>

-A __Digital Garden__ is not a blog site, it is a collection of evolving ideas, exploratory writing, and is more unrefined than a traditional blog.

-I sometimes #Blog about things on my mind, or other miscellaneous topics.
-I may eventually post updates about my #Travel, although nothing exists there yet.
-I often keep notes about #Physics, #Math, and #Coding for later reference.
-The "knowledge network" shows a connectivity map of my notes.
-Click the upper-right button to expand the graph to show the connections between all of my notes.
-Feel free to look around!
+Welcome to my **Digital Garden** — an ever-evolving collection of ideas and exploratory writing.
+Unlike a traditional blog, this space thrives on spontaneity and creative exploration.
+I craft my notes in **Obsidian** using markdown and transform them into this interactive web experience with the use of **Quartz 4**.

+Here, you’ll find occasional #Blog posts on musings and miscellaneous topics, alongside a treasure trove of notes on #Physics, #Math, and #Coding meant for future reference.
+I might also share updates on #Travel someday, though that journey is just beginning.

+Explore the “knowledge network” — a dynamic connectivity map that reveals the relationships between all my notes.
+Simply click the button in the upper right to expand the graph and uncover the rich tapestry of ideas.
+I've put together a Spotify playlist of some of the more-atmospheric songs I often listen to while I'm doing work.
+You can listen to that playlist from the Spotify widget!

+Enjoy your journey through this garden of thought!

 > [!warning] Disclaimer
-> - Many of these notes are incomplete and a work in progress.
-They are from my personal note collection and may not be refined.
-> - Some of these notes are from textbooks or sources I have not cited.
+>  Some of these notes are from textbooks or sources I have not yet cited.
 I will try to add citations as I go.